marktomm/bash-course-1/README.md

 ### Week 1
 - Day 1: Introduction to Terminal and Shell.
 Understanding historical transition from TTYs to PTYs, and the purpose of the shell.
 Commands: `echo`,`pwd`,`cd`,`ls`,`mkdir`,`rmdir`,`rm`,`touch`,`cat`,`more`,`less`,`file`,`alias`.
-- Day 2: Introduction to Processes.
-Learning about devices as files, shared memory, and sockets.
-Commands: `ps`, `top`.
+- Day 2: Introduction to Bash Special Characters, Variables, and Processes.
+Learning about devices as files, shared memory, sockets, and the use of special characters in variable assignment.
+Understanding the anatomy of Bash script files.
+Commands: `export`, `unset`, `echo $SHELL`, `echo $PWD`, `ps`, `pstree`.

 ### Week 2
 - Day 1: Special Shell Characters.
 Understanding special characters like (,),$,* and how quotes affect them.
 Commands: `echo`, escape sequences.